LibCrowds/docs/docs/projects/tags.md

 ## Updating the tags

-You can choose one tag for each tag type.
-If you need a tag that is not currently available please contact an administrator (you can use the email link at the bottom of each page).
+Enter a value for each tag type and click the **Update** button.

-After choosing your tags, click the **Update** button.
+If you need a tag that is not currently available please contact an administrator (you can use the email link at the bottom of the page).